-GOALS OF SCHOOL AND COMMUNITY RELATIONS
+SUBJECT: GOALS OF SCHOOL/COMMUNITY RELATIONS

-The major goals of school and community relations are:
+The major goals of school/community relations are:

-- a) To develop and maintain the confidence of the community in the Board, the professional staff, and the educational program. - b) To stimulate public interest and involvement in the schools - c) To discover what people think, and what they want to know; and supply information as appropriate. - d) To develop the most effective means of communication with the maximum number of people in the District.
+- a) To develop and maintain the confidence of the community in the Board, the professional staff, and the educational program. - b) To stimulate public interest in the schools and public understanding of every aspect of the schools. - c) To discover what people think, and what they want to know; and to correct erroneous impressions and supply all desired information. - d) To develop the most effective means of communication with the maximum number of people in the District.

-Parents, Guardians, students and community members are encouraged to discuss concerns with members of the school staff most immediately concerned with the issue.
+Parents and community members are encouraged to discuss concerns with members of the school staff most immediately concerned with the issue.